 Replacing a Night Guard

 If your night guard has become unusable from too much calcium buildup, or if you’d just prefer a fresh start, consider a custom nightguard from Dental Lab Direct.
-Conveniently available online to be ordered right from your desktop or mobile browser, Dental Lab Direct supplies an impression kit free via mail so you can simply and easy create and mail-in a custom impression without needing to schedule an appointment through a dentist’s office.
+Conveniently available online to be ordered right from your desktop or mobile browser, Dental Lab Direct supplies an impression kit free via mail so you can simply and easily create and mail in a custom impression without needing to schedule an appointment through a dentist’s office.
 Once Dental Lab Direct receives the impression, our state-of-the-art lab can fabricate your custom mouthguard in three weeks, to be shipped out to you directly — quickly, easily, and hassle-free.

 With a unique, form-fitting contour and comfortable, long-lasting material, you’re able to use a night guard to protect your teeth, reclaim your sleep, and feel more confident in your smile.

 Visit Dental Lab Direct’s website for more details on the different mouthguard types available, or contact a representative for more information today!